-One of the best things to do during the winter in Japan is to take a trip up north to the Jigokudani Monkey Park near Nagano.
+One of the best things to do in Japan during the winter is to take a trip up north to visit the wild snow monkeys at Jigokudani Monkey Park, near Nagano.

-The park can be done as a long day trip from Tokyo, but it’s even better to combine it with something like Matsumoto Castle as a 2-day trip from Tokyo.This guide will explain how you can get there, and everything you need to know before you go!
+The snow monkey park can be done as a long day trip from Tokyo, but it’s even better to combine it with something like Matsumoto Castle as a 2-day trip from Tokyo.This travel guide will explain how to get there, and everything you need to know before you go!

 Visiting The Snow Monkey Park

-Since the park is located at the end of a 1 mile (1.6 km) valley up in the mountains, you have to do a bit of easy hiking to reach the monkeys.
+Since the park is located at the end of a 1.6 kilometer (1 mile) valley up in the mountains, you have to do a bit of easy hiking to reach the monkeys.

 The ‘park’ is basically just a few hot springs and a small gift shop with restrooms.
 And lots of funny monkeys.

-There’s a small fence around the main hot spring, but you can still get just a few feet away from the monkeys and take some great pictures of them chilling out.
+There’s a small fence around the main hot spring, but you can still get just one or two meters away from the monkeys and take some great pictures of them chilling out.
 The baby monkeys usually join in for the jacuzzi sessions too.

-The monkeys are super relaxed and easy to photograph.
-If you’ve been to the Bali Monkey Forest before, this place is way more tame!
+The Japan snow monkeys are super relaxed and easy to photograph.
+If you’ve ever visited the Bali monkeys at the Ubud Monkey Forest, this place is way more tame!